 I am the founder and lead developer at Tychobra.
 I started Tychobra to help organizations leverage R and Shiny.
-R and Shiny are amazing tools for building, monitoring, and communicating data driven analyses.
-All organizations can benefit from incorporating R and Shiny in their data analytics tool set.
+R is the world class tool for data science, and Shiny allows us to build web apps to communicate our R analyses.

-At Tychobra we are focused on delivering tangible results as fast as possible.
-For example, on a typical Shiny project, we aim to deploy a prototype app within a week of defining the initial project scope.
-We then work with the client to iterate to a final application.
-If you want a handson, results based approach to application development, please consider Tychobra for your next Shiny app.
+At Tychobra we are focused on delivering results quickly.
+On a typical Shiny project, we deploy a prototype app within a week.
+We then iterate to a final production application.
+If you want a hands-on, results-based approach to application development, please consider Tychobra for your next Shiny app.

 Tycho Brahe was a 16th century astronomer who cared about his data.
 He had a gold nose (though not in his potrait) and an epic mustache (shown in portrait).
 Tycho kept meticulous data records of planetary orbits.
 These records led to world changing discoveries.

-Tycho was able to use his orbital records to single handedly make break throughs pertaining to the nature of supernovae and comets, but his life's goal was to decipher an accurate model of our solar system (they thought the Sun and planets ordited around the Earth in Tycho's time).
+Tycho was able to use his records to make break throughs on the nature of supernovae and comets, but his life's goal was to decipher an accurate model of our solar system (they thought the Sun and planets ordited around the Earth in Tycho's time).

 Unfortunately for Tycho, his solar system model was wrong, but his methods for gathering data and testing hypotheses against the empirical data were the most advanced the world had seen.
 The lesson we take from Tycho Brahe is that data is the key.
 Track your data and you can throw ideas at it in the future.
 You can create models and test them against the data.
 As the data continues to flow in you can continuously test and improve your models.

 There is a whole lot more to Tycho's story.
 He was a facinating person in general; he was exciled from Denmark and his nose was chopped off in a sword duel.
-If you are interested, I highly recommend Tycho's Wikipedia page and this episode from the original Cosmos series:
+If you are interested, I highly recommend Tycho's Wikipedia page and the episode on him and Kepler from the original Cosmos series.